andrewpeck/etl_module_test_fw/README.md

 are either not tested or known to be problematic.
 Change log is inclusive of all changes from the previous recommended version; please only use the versions listed here unless instructed otherwise.

+### v2.0.0

+  - Add a working dumb daq
+  - Add a system slave for global signals
+  - Add metadata into the etroc datastream

 ### v1.4.1